-It may be that you wish to make us aware of issues or concerns prior to us speaking to the family members, please do speak to Reset in confidence about this in advance of the visit.
+It may be that you wish to make us aware of issues or concerns prior to us speaking to the family members, please do speak to Reset in confidence about this in advance of the meeting.

-There is a document and sound file translated into Arabic and Kurdish Sorani and Kurdish Kurmanji available on this page that you can download and send to the family to explain the purpose of the visit and who we are.
+There is a document and sound file translated into Arabic and Kurdish Sorani and Kurdish Kurmanji available on this page that you can download and send to the family to explain the purpose of the meeting and who we are.

 Please contact the Reset Team with any queries you may have.